 Locations marked below with an asterisk (*) have court lights operational throughout the winter (November through February) from 4:00-9:00PM.
 Lighted tennis courts are located at:

 Denver Parks & Recreation currently maintains 12 pickleball courts at 3 park locations – no pickleball courts are lighted.
 Pickleball courts are located at:

 Due to noise considerations of surrounding neighbors, pickleball play on outdoor courts is only allowed between 10:00 a.m. - 4:00 p.m. during the winter season.

-There are several indoor and outdoor pickleball courts throughout our parks and recreation centers:
+There are also several indoor courts in various recreation centers:

 All courts are available on a first-come, first-served basis.
 Don’t forget your paddle!
 Parks and recreation centers do not provide paddles.

 Brings dynamic activities, events & other programming to outdoor spaces throughout Downtown Denver.